-Today I am sharing a project with you that I created using a random assortment of crafting supplies sent to me in a mystery box from ScribbleShop.com as part of their Scribble Challenge to 40+ creative bloggers.
+Today I am sharing how I made a Chevron chalkboard photo frame that I created using a random assortment of crafting supplies sent to me in a mystery box from ScribbleShop.com as part of their Scribble Challenge to 40+ creative bloggers.
 ScribbleShop.com is an online craft store that sells over 75,000 creative supplies.
 The challenge was to create a project using as many of the items in the box as possible on one project.
 Using or adding items from our stash was allowed.

 When I first opened the box and saw the mixed assortment of craft supplies, I laughed and thought, Good Grief!!! – what am I going to make that uses all this stuff.
 I think the Scribble Shop people had a good time coming up with what they were going to include in the box.